This guide includes troubleshooting tips and helpful links for G Suite by Google.

 - To learn how to add an MX record, visit Set up MX records in Google’s documentation.

 - Find steps for your specific domain host (like GoDaddy or 1&1) in their host-specific MX records guides.

 - For help with settings in your domain provider’s account, please contact them directly.

 "We are unable to retrieve your G Suite account because API access is disabled."

-You'll see this message in the Email panel if you've unchecked either Enable API access or Reseller Access in your G Suite settings.
+You'll see this message in the Email panel if you've unchecked either Enable API access or Reseller Access in your G Suite Admin console.
 Unchecking these prevents you from viewing or editing G Suite users in your Squarespace site.

 I received credit card billing failure emails

 If you receive emails from us noting that we’re unable to authorize payment for G Suite, update your billing information with a valid credit card to resolve the issue.

 We recommend resolving this within 14 days of receiving this email to avoid an interruption of service.